wenceslasdk/data-science-2/README.md

 ### 2) Install python

 - specific python version 3.10 is needed, so follow even if you have already some other version
-- to check what python version do you have on your computer (if any) type
+- to check what python version do you have on your computer (if any) type in command line on windows:
 ```sh
 where python
 ```
-in command line on windows, or
+or in terminal on linux/mac:
 ```sh
 which python
 ```
-in terminal on linux/mac.

 > Note: running `python --version` might give you just one of the versions if you have already more of them